Johns-Costa/pool-booking/README.md

 - [Heroku](https://www.heroku.com/): for the free hosting of the website.
 - [Postgresql](https://www.postgresql.org/): for providing a free database.
 - [Haikei](https://haikei.app/): for providing a free svg brackground images.

+- The footer was based on my [Thread and rope project](https://github.com/Johns-Costa/threadandrope).

 ---